 This ungraded assignment will form the basis for the 'Defending your Model' in-class exercise.
-The assignment is to write a one-page executive summary of your venture idea, preliminary model, and supporting evidence gathered to date.
+The assignment comprises two parts: (1) a snapshot, point-form overview of your business model canvas, and; (2) a one-page executive summary of your venture idea, preliminary model, and supporting evidence gathered to date.
 These items will be shared with another team, who will be charged with innovating on your model, by altering one or more of its components.
 The class will hear both versions of the model and vote on which they think is best.